-To tackle sustainability head on -or feet up- Burrow goes above and beyond industry standards to ensure their couches are as good for the planet as they are for your behind.
+To master sustainability Burrow goes above and beyond industry standards to ensure their couches are as good for the planet as they are for your behind.

 Burrow's wood suppliers are also certified by the Forest Stewardship Council (FSC), which is known as the most respected sustainable wood certification program in the world.
 As if that wasn’t enough, Burrow's wood suppliers are also certified by the American Tree Farm System (ATFS) and the Sustainable Forestry Initiative (SFI), which ensure responsible land management and long term planning.